Overview

 Priority: Innovative products and product development

-Priority: Trade, market, and targeted growth opportunities
+Priority: Trade, market and targeted growth opportunities

 Goals:

-• improve economic performance in identified priority sub-sectors and increased production of niche and/or value-add products
+• improve the economic performance of identified priority sub-sectors such as:

 Priority: Strong rural communities